 - Cafe Grecco (in Chalki) – the kindest staff and great food!

-Don’t forget to taste the famous local liqueur made from the aromatic leaves of the citrus, distilled according to old family recipes.
-Would you rather have a guided tour of the distillery procession and tasting?
+Don’t forget to taste the famous local liqueur made from the aromatic leaves of the citrus, distilled according to traditional family recipes.
+Would you prefer a guided tour of the distillery, including a tasting?
 Book a Citron tasting tour here.

-Alykos beach is one of the most impressive beaches of Naxos, in the southwestern part of the island, 17 km from Chora and very close to the settlement of Pygaki.
-It is also a wild, remote, quiet, and unorganized beach with no beach bars, umbrellas, or sunbeds.
-Parking is available around the abandoned hotel located near the main beach of Agios Georgios.
+Alykos Beach is one of the island’s most impressive beaches, situated 17 km from Chora and near the settlement of Pygaki.
+This beach stands out for its wild, remote, and peaceful nature, remaining unorganized with no beach bars, umbrellas, or sunbeds.
+There is parking available around the abandoned hotel near the main beach of Agios Georgios.

-Above the small beach with white sand and turquoise waters, there is a forest of cedar trees that offer their natural shade to visitors.
-The cedar forest of Alykos is one of the largest and densest in Greece with an area of about 800 acres.
-Access is via an easy dirt road that is the continuation of a provincial road.
+Above the small beach with its white sand and turquoise waters, you’ll find a cedar tree forest that provides natural shade to visitors.
+The Alykos cedar forest is one of the largest and densest in Greece, covering an area of about 800 acres.
+Access is straightforward, as you can reach it via an easy dirt road that continues from a provincial road.

 Naxos is famous for the large number of Greek Orthodox and Catholic churches and monasteries on its territory.